The Advertising Agency Survival Guide. 2022 “Recession” Version.

 - “Advertising Agency”: This is my universal term for most types of communications marketing firms.

 - “The Good Client”: A client is a company that has consistently used any form of advertising or digital marketing.
 In your case, it is a client that meets your target criteria (you have that, right) and you think would want to hire you.

 OK, Advertising Agency… What Are You Going To Do About it?

 I am going to be tough here.
-At least 30% of advertising agencies will fail in the next twelve to eighteen months.
+At least 30% of advertising agencies will fail or falter in the next twelve to eighteen months.

-This post provides my take on how to survive, my advertising agency survival guide.
+This post provides my take on how to survive.
 For the winners, how to set yourself up for growth.

 6 Advertising Agency Pain Points – I Know You Know This.
 But, It Is Worth Restating.